-Mix codes

-Machine Learning

-Sentimental Analysis

 Data pre-processing includes data cleaning, feature extraction, etc. Data cleaning consists of the removal of stop words, line breaks, emojis, etc. The feature extraction methods used in this analysis are count vectorizer, TF-IDF, term frequency, and transformers like BERT, GPT, and XLM.
 Kumar V and Subba B have used a TF-IDF vectorizer to extract features from Amazon’s electronic items dataset and input them into the SVM algorithm.
 This combination of the sentimental analysis framework gave them the best performance when compared to other models (Kumar and Subba 2020).
 Irawaty I, Andreswari R, and Pramesti D have made the vectorizations comparison to analyze YouTube comments on Nokia products.
 They have used TF-IDF, Count vectorizer, and hashing vectorizer for vectorization.
 They have used K-Nearest Neighbor, SVM to classify.
 Their evaluation results show that TFIDF with SVM has good accuracy of 97.5% than other combinations (Irawaty et al. 2020).
-Shah S, Kaushik A, and Sharma S have conducted a Sentimental Analysis of Marglish comments on YouTube cookery channels.
+Shah S, Kaushik A, and Sharma S Shah et al. have conducted a sentimental analysis of Marglish (???
+What is narglsih) comments on YouTube cookery channels.
 They have achieved the best accuracy of 62.68% for the combination of the Count Vectorizer and Multilayer Perceptron.
 The best models they suggested for Marglish datasets are Multilayer Perceptron and Bernoulli Naïve Bayes (Shah et al. 2020).
 Aro T, Dada F, and Oluwagbemiga Balogun A have analyzed the effect of removing stopwords on text data classification of SMS spam datasets.
 They have modeled using a Decision tree and Multinomial Naïve Bayes.
 They have found that the removal of stopwords has no effect on the classification effect of text mining but reduced the confidence level of prediction (Aro et al. 2019).
 AbdulNabi I and Yaseen Q have used deep learning for spam mail detection.
 They have used BERT (Bidirectional Encoder Representations from Transformers) transformer which was pre-trained and fine-tuned to separate spam mails from non-spam.
 Then they were trained and tested by machine learning algorithms using two separate datasets.
 They have achieved the highest accuracy of 98.67% and the F1 score of 98.66% (AbdulNabi and Yaseen 2021).
 Devika R, Vairavasundaram S, and Mahenthar C have worked on extracting the key phrases from social data using the sentence transformer of the BERT model.
 As BERT can enhance the performance in Natural Language Processing tasks and extract typical phrases in tweets, their model of BERT with sentence transformer gave an accuracy of 86% which is higher than their other models (Devika et al. 2021).
 Qu S, Yang Y, and Que Q have done the emotion classification of Spanish language data with XLM-Roberta for word embedding and the transformer encoder for feature extraction.
 The extracted features are given to the TextCNN model as inputs.
 This model gave 14th good accuracy in their analysis with an accuracy of 53.68% and an F1 score of 55.70% (Qu et al. 2021).
 Kadriu A, Abazi L, and Abazi H have used Bag of words and word analogies for Albanian text classification.
 The text has been classified using two approaches, one is converting the text into vector space and the second is using FastText for hierarchical classification.
 For classification, the bag of words model gave the best evaluation result.
 For multi-label text, FastText gave better performance.
 Overall, the bag of words model gave 94% of accuracy (Kadriu et al. 2019).

+Mix codes